In this article, we'll analyze commonly overlooked metrics that can help business leaders more effectively measure revenue and productivity.

 Metrics are specifically important for software development firms, as they are an essential component for cost estimations, performance, debugging, management, and quality assurance.
 Managers can utilize metrics to pinpoint, prioritize, communicate, and track any concerns to enhance team productivity.

-Now, let’s analyze several uncommon but useful metrics that could boost your firm’s bottom line.
+Here are several uncommon but useful metrics that could boost your firm’s bottom line.

 This represents the funds borrowed by the company.
 It is mentioned in your income statement as interest that needs to be paid on borrowed money.
 Your organization’s interest expense is obtained by calculating the interest rate on your outstanding debt amount.
 It is higher at times when there is a rise in inflation, as the business debt carries a greater interest rate.
 Similarly, flat inflation reduces interest expense.
 This metric directly impacts business profitability, as it can take away or free up funds.